-Background: Multiple studies have shown that successful antiviral therapy of chronic hepatitis C infection dramatically reduces both liver-related morbidity (including rates of end-stage liver disease and hepatocellular carcinoma) and mortality, as well as all-cause mortality.
-The new state-of-the-art treatment for hepatitis C in 2015 is much safer, better tolerated, and more effective than treatments used in the interferon era.
-Accordingly, from a medical standpoint, the decision of when to initiate therapy has become much easier.
-The cooperative guidance issued from the American Association for the Study of Liver Disease (AASLD) and Infectious Diseases Society of America (IDSA) notes that evidence clearly supports treatment of nearly all HCV-infected persons.
-The hepatitis C guidance provides priority criteria for treatment, outlining when therapy is most likely to provide the most immediate and impactful benefit.
-Decisions regarding initiating therapy must also take into account the patient willingness to undertake treatment and the ability to have the medication regimen paid for.
+Multiple studies have shown that successful antiviral therapy of chronic hepatitis C infection dramatically reduces both liver-related morbidity and mortality (including rates of end-stage liver disease and hepatocellular carcinoma), as well as all-cause mortality.
+Direct-acting antiviral treatment for hepatitis C has proven much safer, better tolerated, and more effective than treatments used in the interferon era, rendering the decision of when to initiate therapy much easier in some respects.
+The cooperative guidance issued from the American Association for the Study of Liver Disease (AASLD) and Infectious Diseases Society of America (IDSA) notes that evidence clearly supports treatment of nearly all persons infected with HCV.
+Decisions regarding initiating therapy will naturally be influenced by the patient's willingness to undertake treatment and the ability to have the medication regimen paid for.